CompuCell3D/PythonScriptingManual/docs/creating_and_deleting_cells_cell_type_names.rst

 Creating and Deleting Cells.
-Cell Type Names
+Cell-Type Names
 ============================================

 The simulation that Twedit++ Simulation Wizard generates contains some